J-Sanderson/100-days-of-code/log-round2.md

 **Thoughts:** That was a mess and I hate the solution even if it works.
 But the only other way I could manage it was to make a GET request, which worked but isn't the right thing to do here.
 So I'm stuck with whatever works until I can figure out something better...

+Also I made a mistake last time, the voting app is still in the curriculum but as part of the take home challenges and not the main certification.
+That's making it tempting to leave it on the side for now.
+But I've invested enough frustration in this thing as it is, I can't stop now!
+Maybe I'll just slow down and work on the existing certifications too.

 **Link to work:** [Voting app](https://jsanderson-voting.glitch.me/)

 ### Day 61: May 31 2018